swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 In codebases that make heavy use of asynchronous code, such as clients of [PromiseKit](https://github.com/mxcl/PromiseKit), or even Apple's new [Combine](https://developer.apple.com/documentation/combine) and [SwiftUI](https://developer.apple.com/documentation/swiftui) libraries, maintainers must either choose to adopt style guides which require the use of explicit `self` in all cases, or else resign to the reality that explicit usage of `self` will appear inconsistently throughout the code.
 Given that Apple's preferred/recommended style is to omit `self` where possible (as evidenced by examples throughout [The Swift Programming Language](https://docs.swift.org/swift-book/) and the [SwiftUI Tutorials](https://developer.apple.com/tutorials/swiftui)), having any asynchronous code littered with `self.` is a suboptimal state of affairs.

+The error is also overly conservative—it will prevent the usage of implicit `self` even when it is very unlikely that the capture of `self` will somehow cause a reference cycle.
+With function builders in SwiftUI, the automatic resolution to the "make capture semantics explicit" error (and indeed, the fix-it that is currently supplied to the programmer) is just to slap a `self.` on wherever the compiler tells you to.
+While this likely fine when `self` has value semantics, building this habit could cause users to ignore the error and apply the fix-it in cases where it is not in fact appropriate.

 ## Proposed solution

 Allow the use of implicit `self` when it appears in the closure's capture list.
 The above code could then be written as: